ByAhri/arii.js/packages/lavalink-client/readme.md

-utility functions that i use for arii and more
+arii \"plugin\" / extras for lavalink-client package. fully compatible with commonjs and esm enviroments.

 ## contents